joeldrapper/strict_ivars/README.md

 ## Setup

 Install the gem by adding it to your `Gemfile` and running `bundle install`.

-You may want to set it to `require: false` because you need to require it at the right moment.
+You may want to set it to `require: false` here because you should require it manually at precisely the right moment.

 ```ruby
 gem "strict_ivars", require: false
 ```

-Then require and initialize the gem as early as possible in your boot process.
+Now the gem is installed, you should require and initialize the gem as early as possible in your boot process.
 Ideally, this should be right after bootsnap.
+In Rails, this will be in your `boot.rb` file.

 ```ruby
 require "strict_ivars"